openfoodfacts/smooth-app/README.md

 - Make sure you have installed flutter and all the requirements
   - [Official flutter installation guide](https://docs.flutter.dev/get-started/install)
-- Currently, the app uses the following version of Flutter (3.24.x).
+- Currently, the app uses the following version of Flutter: **3.27**.

 We have predefined run configurations for Android Studio and Visual Studio Code